TorkamaniLab/Imputation_Autoencoder/README.md

 - focal_loss_test_1.ipynb: an example demonstration of how the focal loss function works
 - Imputation_inference_function*.ipynb: examples of how to use a pre-trained model for inference
 - grid_search_summary.ipynb: summary results example for grid search
+- make_hyperparameter_grid_for_grid_search.py: a tool for making grids from combinations of hyperparameter values, generating a file with the same format as 3_hyper_par_set.txt.

 ## How to run
 ```